 To learn more about how the home care industry is working to meet the needs of today’s patients and their families, listen to the full interview with Joanne Cunningham in the Help Choose Home podcast series by searching for “Help Choose Home” on iTunes, Google, or on any device at https://player.fm/series/help-choose-home.

 The Help Choose Home podcast series is a joint effort between the National Association for Home Care and Hospice (NAHC), Axxess, and corecubed.
 The vision is to provide information and resources to help those with a care need learn more about healthcare at home.
-Podcasts are hosted by Merrily Orsini, president and CEO of corecubed, a firm dedicated exclusively to home care marketing.
+Podcasts are hosted by Merrily Orsini, president and CEO of corecubed, a firm dedicated exclusively to home care marketing to seniors.